NeuralSenseCode/544_WBD_CXCU/INSTRUCTIONS.md

 When modifying existing cells, rerun them (and any downstream dependencies) automatically, then verify the refreshed output files are free of the errors we intended to address.

 You can use pylanceRunCOdeSnippet / pylance MCP server

+# New Task

+Please draw up a detailed, numbered task plan, and include it along with a task description as a TASK_PLAN.md in tasks\12-11-25 Wrap up post data.

+Amazing.
+We will now work through the task.
+Add a new section to the task plan called 'Progress'.
+As we complete each step, please add a log-type entry in this section.